esy/esy/docs/environment.md

   and for general testing of the built artfiacts

-* **test environment** — an environment which includes the current package's installation directories and expored environment.
+* **test environment** — an environment which includes the current package's installation directories and its exported environment.
 This is useful if you need an environment in which the current application appears installed.

 Each environment consists of two parts: